yujiezhang0914/DSC180B-Project-Website/index.md

 The same procedure used to generate causal inference for the previous example applies here as well.
 The DoWhy model first sets the “room_type” to be the treatment and identifies the cofounder “property_type” and estimand it tries to estimate.
 Then, it estimates the ATE to be around 0.077.
 So, the predictor tends to give FP predictions if the room type is the entire home/apt.
 The estimate also passes all refutation tests.
 Again, this does not prove its correctness, but it increases confidence in the estimate.
 The result makes sense because if a model puts too much weight on the room type, it will predict the higher prices for listings with an entire place, while this is not always the case in reality.
 Sometimes a shared place could be more expensive than an entire apartment depending on the location and other factors.

 ### Fairness Analysis
 In this section, we run all the fairness evaluation methods on different datasets and models.
-We select some interesting result for each method and the presented in the followings.
-We assume the dataset represent the actual population.
+We select some interesting results for each method and the presented in the followings.
+We assume the dataset represents the actual population.

 #### Group Fairness
+- Dataset: Loan
+- Model: SVM Classifier
+- Sensitive variable: Gender (`CODE_GENDER`)

+In this test, we measure the probability of the model giving a positive prediction on male and female individuals.
+A fair model should rely on the sensitve variable and thus should have the same average prediction on the two groups.
+The trained SVM classifier has a 0.61 average prediction on the female subjects and 0.7 on the male subjects.
+The expectation difference is about 0.09.
+In other words, the model has a bias toward giving male loan borrowers a higher default probability.
+Therefore, we concluded that the SVM classifier is not fair.

 #### Predictive Parity
+- Dataset: Loan
+- Model: XGBClassifier
+- Sensitive variable: Marital Status (`NAME_FAMILY_STATUS`)

+It is debatable whether marital status is a sensitive variable in loan default prediction.
+In this experiment, we assume it is and we compute the predictive parity between the married individual and the not married.
+We compute the true positive rate of the model on the two groups.
+A fair model should have the same true positive rate on both groups.
+The not married group has a true positive rate of 0.675 while the married group has a true positive rate of 0.674.
+The predictivity difference is only 0.001.
+The model has similar predictive power on the two groups of individuals.
+Therefore, we conclude that the model is fair in terms of marital status under the predictive parity test.

 #### Conditional Frequencies
 - Dataset: Airbnb
 - Model: XGboost
 - Sensitive variable: Randomly generated gender column

-The gender attribute of each instance are randomly generated.
+The gender attribute of each instance is randomly generated.
 Therefore it's not correlated with the target at all.
-The correlation coefficient of the two variable is 0.02.
+The correlation coefficient of the two variables is 0.02.

-Each bar of the figure represent the true probability of an instance being positive given that the model prediction is within a certain range.
-From the graph, we can see that when model's prediction is within the 0.4\~0.6 bin or the 0.6\~0.8 bin, male airbnb host has a significantly lower true probability of being in the positive class.
-In other words, the model overpredicted on instances with male owner.
-Hense, the model is unfair.
+Each bar of the figure represents the true probability of an instance is positive given that the model prediction is within a certain range.
+From the graph, we can see that when the model's prediction is within the 0.4\~0.6 bin or the 0.6\~0.8 bin, male Airbnb host has a significantly lower true probability of being in a positive class.
+In other words, the model overpredicted on instances with the male owners.
+Hence, the model is unfair.

 ![fairness evaluation - conditional frequencies](image/fairness_freq.png)